-- 2021-2022 NYS Assessment: April 19-20, 2023 - Practice assignments may be sent home; parents are encouraged to help.
+- 2025 NYS Assessment: April xx-xx, 2025 - Practice assignments may be sent home; parents are encouraged to help.

-i-READY: The iReady program will be administered for diagnostic testing at the beginning, middle, and end of the school year.
+i-Ready: The i-Ready computer-based program will be administered for diagnostic testing at the beginning, middle, and end of the school year.